zwiebus/js-music-player/README.md

 # compact-js-music-player
 This is an HTML, CSS and JavaScript-based music player.
-This compact version has a dark style.
+It's a dark styled compact version.

 ![Output](/output/html-css.png)